TheSweMaster/VacationPlannerWeb/README.md

 # VacationPlannerWeb
 A website where you can book and manage your vacation leave in your organization.

-Link to the Website on Azure: https://vacationplannerweb20190923103617.azurewebsites.net/ (Online)
+Link to the Website on Azure: https://vacationplannerweb20190923103617.azurewebsites.net/ (Offline)

 ## Features